Jesse271828/Jesse271828.github.io/_projects/4_project.md

 <hr style="border: 1px solid black; width: 100%;">

 This project is still in progress.
+I've been working with Kannan and Efe since the summer on interpreting vision models via Shapley Values methods.

 <hr style="border: 1px solid black; width: 100%;">